avinandi/url-parser/README.md

 - `parse(URL url)` takes input url to be parsed and returns boolean
 - `getAllPathParams()` returns all path params as form of `Map<String, String>`
 - `getPathParamValue(String templateVar)` takes templateVar as input and returns path param value
+- `getPathParamValue(String templateVar, Type type)` takes templateVar and type as inputs and returns typed cast path param value
 - `getAllQueryParams()` returns all query params as form of `Map<String, List<String>>`
 - `getQueryParamValue(String queryParamKey)` takes queryParamKey as input and returns `List<String>`

+###### Type support
+UrlParser support Type casting of `INTEGER, LONG, FLOAT, DOUBLE, BOOLEAN, STRING, BIGINT, BIGDECIMAL, ARRAY` Special type Array is supported for delimiter seperated value `e.g /usernames/Ram,Sham,Jadu,Madhu`. **Note that,** if you use Type.ARRAY, it will use `comma(,)` as default delimiter.
+To set custom delimiter you have to set that explicitely using `Type.ARRAY.setDelimiterForTypeArray(CharSequence delimiter)` method, `e.g. Type.ARRAY.setDelimiterForTypeArray(":")`.

 ###### url-parser supports multiple query params with same key like `?x=1&x=2&x=3&y=1`, e.g.
 ```